Zendro-dev/ZendroStarterPack/README.md

 ## Install the code generators within a dedicated Docker image

-To avoid having to install the ScienceDb code-generators on your host system we provide a dedicated Docker image in which two code generators are installed and ready to be used.
+To avoid having to install the Zendro code-generators on your host system we provide a dedicated Docker image in which two code generators are installed and ready to be used.